Where to Find Sun, Surf, and Seafood on the Jersey Shore

 • Location: Asbury Park

-• Come for: a lively beach and boardwalk scene with a side of a musical history
+• Come for: a lively beach and boardwalk scene with a side of musical history

-Among the boardwalk standouts are the Silverball Retro Arcade with old pinball machines, mini golf courses, a splash park, as well as 28 eateries.
-But ultimately, the star of the show is its mile-long beach, a dream for sunbathers, swimmers, and people-watchers alike.
-Matthew Whelan, executive director of Asbury Park Chamber of Commerce, has a tip for beachgoers: Visit on a weekday when parking will be easier to find and beach badges are cheaper ($6 a day per person, instead of $10).
+Among the boardwalk standouts are the Silverball Retro Arcade with its old pinball machines, plus mini-golf courses and a splash park.
+Some two dozen restaurants and bars serve seaside classics like oysters and lobster rolls, thin-crust pizza, and Korean fusion tacos.
+The star of Asbury Park is its mile-long beach, a dream for sunbathers, swimmers, and people-watchers alike.
+Matthew Whelan, executive director of the Asbury Park Chamber of Commerce, suggests visiting on a weekday when possible; parking will be easier to find, and beach badges are cheaper ($7/day/person, instead of $10).

 Where to stay

-For the closest beach access in Asbury Park, Whelan suggests The Berkeley Oceanfront Hotel, which has been a landmark for nearly a century.
-“Don’t let its age fool you though,” Whelan says of the 1925 mainstay, noting it has all the amenities of a modern-day hotel, including a gym, pool, and bar.
+For the closest beach access in Asbury Park, Whelan suggests the Berkeley Oceanfront Hotel, which has been a landmark for nearly a century.
+“Don’t let its age fool you, though,” Whelan says of the 1925 mainstay, noting it has all the amenities of a modern-day hotel, including a gym, pool, and bar.
+Another option slightly further up the beach is the Asbury, with its 110 minimalist, Scandinavian-style rooms, open-air rooftop cinema, and live music; there’s also a big pool with a bar and food truck open Friday through Sunday.

-Aerial view of the city by the coast
+Aerial view of city (at right) lining coast

-Belmar Beach is a great place to try boogie boarding and surfing.
+Belmar Beach is a choice spot to try boogie boarding and surfing.

 Photo by Photo_Land/Shutterstock